9 Flight tracking technologies

 The letter “B” in ADS-B means broadcast: aircraft broadcast messages at the same rate regardless of ground equipments and infrastructure, even if no aircraft or receiver is within range.
 Aircraft broadcast ADS-B data even over oceans, poles, or deserted areas.

 Recently, “Space-based ADS-B” has been implemented so that a constellation of low-altitude satellites attempts to receive and decode ADS-B messages from aircraft in the troposphere and forward positional information to ground-based stations.
-There have been high expectations around this technology which is expected to revolutionize traditional air traffic management over areas such as the North-Atlantic Ocean, controlled by Shannon (Ireland) and Gander (Canada) ACCs.
+There have been high expectations around this technology which is expected to revolutionize traditional air traffic management over areas such as the North-Atlantic Ocean, controlled by Shannon (Ireland) and Gander (Canada) Area Control Centre (ACC)s.

 Tip